brugr9/brugr9.github.io/SensorimotorLab/README.md

 For testing purpose plugin ISPW provides with Jupyter Notebooks:

-* ispw-zmq-pub.ipynb: Sending messages using ZeroMQ PUB-Ssocket(s)
+* ispw-zmq-pub.ipynb: Sending messages using ZeroMQ PUB-Socket(s)
 * ispw-zmq-sub.ipynb: Receiving messages using ZeroMQ SUB-Socket(s)

-Please find instructions on how to install Anaconda and setup Jupyter Notebook in folder [ISPW/Testing](../ISPW/Testing).
+Please in folder [ISPW/Testing](../ISPW/Testing) find instructions on how to install Anaconda and setup Jupyter Notebook.

 Screenshot of Jupyter Notebook ISPW ZeroMQ Publish: